-Your proposal will be evaluated by AMS Books staff, some of whom are not specialists in your area of expertise.
+Your proposal will be evaluated by AMS staff as well as invited volunteers from AMS membership who are experts in the content area of your book.
 We will evaluate the project’s feasibility by considering the significance of the content, our ability to market to the intended audience, the costs of producing the book in the appropriate format, and more.
 We will analyze existing similar titles and consult with experts in the subject area within our staff and leadership as needed before deciding whether to acquire a new title.
 We will contact you 2–4 weeks after receiving your proposal.

 Please contact us about your book or book idea today.